How to Let Go of Employees Legally and Gracefully

 Firing an employee using any electronic method—emails, instant messages, voice mails, phone calls, and most definitely Tweets or Facebook posts—is never acceptable.
 In fact, doing so will run the risk of the employer getting sued by the terminated employee.
 In an article posted in thebalancecareers.com, author and human resources expert Susan Heathfield wrote that when a business leader fires an employee, “they should give them the courtesy that you would extend to any human being.
 They deserve a face-to-face meeting when you fire an employee.
 Nothing else works.”
 She adds that in today’s dominance of social media, the circumstances of the firing will not remain a secret and that the best a company can do is to do it gracefully—and personally.
 However, in a remote system brought about by the pandemic, this may not entirely be possible.
 Using a video call may be the most humane option.

 4. Make Sure It Is Legal

-The due process for dismissal due to authorized causes is quite different, according to Kittelson & Carpo, which normally involves the following: submission of a written notice of dismissal to the employee specifying the grounds for dismissal at least 30 days before the date of termination; and a copy of the notice to be provided to the Regional Office of the Department of Labor and Employment (DOLE) where the employer is located.
+The due process for dismissal due to authorized causes is quite different, according to Kittelson & Carpo.
+It normally involves the following: submission of a written notice of dismissal to the employee specifying the grounds for dismissal at least 30 days before the date of termination, and a copy of the notice to be provided to the Regional Office of the Department of Labor and Employment (DOLE) where the employer is located.

 Employers are warned that if due process is not accorded to the employee before termination or the dismissal is declared illegal, the employee is entitled to receive reinstatement and full back-wages.